sposato56/week-1-js-practice/week-2/README.md

 - [Database Drill: Address Book Schema](../../../../db-drill-address-book-schema-challenge)
 - [Database Drill: Intro to SQLite](../../../../database-drill-intro-to-sqlite-challenge)

+**Review**
+- [Top Challenges](../resources/key-challenges-p1w2.md) - This is list of the key challenges from week 2.
+We strongly suggest that you solo on these challenges this weekend using your new found modeling skills.

 **Prep for Monday**

 - Finish reading [Practical Object Oriented Programming in Ruby](https://www.dropbox.com/s/82gx9sf00vmonad/Practical%20Object%20Oriented%20Design%20in%20Ruby.pdf).
 There is a hardcopy available on the DBC bookshelf.
 An electronic copy is available in the [DBC Books Dropbox](https://www.dropbox.com/sh/cyje5e6cfk708al/USop5LBSQA).
 As you read, come up with your own real-world object--like the author's bicycle--and try to apply each concept to your object.